salehtundra/FestersQuest2.0/README.md

 6. New enemy type Pork Butcher, moves slowly has a lot of health.
 Attacks with ranged attack.
 7. New enemy type White Space Frog, shoots lightning out of mouth in 180 degree arc.
 Causes paralysis status effect.
 8. New enemy type Cyan Space Frog, shoots ice projectile out of mouth.
 Causes freezing status effect.
-9. New boss prior to 1st boss.
+9. New superboss prior to 1st boss.
 A two on one boss fight.
 Drops lifesteal upgrade.
 One is a berserker who charges, the second is a gunner who is stationary and attacks at range.
 10. New miniboss next to bridge, Ranger.
 Shoots a bow and has a decent amount of health.
 Doesn't respawn.
 Near campfire next to river.
 11. 1st boss unlocks whip weapon now.
 12. 2nd boss unlocks whip speed upgrade.